saattrupdan/saattrupdan.github.io/_posts/2020-03-01-bootstrap-prediction.md

   INPUT
     model
-      A predictive model with `fit` and `predict` methods X_train
+      A predictive model with `fit` and `predict` methods
+    X_train: numpy array of shape (n_samples, n_features)
-      A numpy array containing the training input data, of shape (n_samples, n_features) y_train
+      A numpy array containing the training input data
+    y_train: numpy array of shape (n_samples,)
-      A numpy array containing the training target data, of shape (n_samples,) x0
+      A numpy array containing the training target data x0
       A new data point, of shape (n_features,)

   OUTPUT
     A triple (`lower`, `pred`, `upper`) with `pred` being the prediction of the model and `lower` and `upper` constituting the lower- and upper bounds for the prediction interval around `pred`, respectively. '''

   # Number of training samples
   n = X_train.shape[0]

-  # The authors choose the number of bootstrap samples as the square root of the
+  # The authors choose the number of bootstrap samples as the square root of
-  # number of samples
+  # the number of samples
   nbootstraps = np.sqrt(n).astype(int)

   # Compute the m_i's and the validation residuals